xpipe-io/xpipe/README.md

 - [Linux .AppImage Portable (x86-64)](https://github.com/xpipe-io/xpipe/releases/latest/download/xpipe-portable-linux-x86_64.AppImage)
 - [Linux .AppImage Portable (ARM 64)](https://github.com/xpipe-io/xpipe/releases/latest/download/xpipe-portable-linux-arm64.AppImage)

-Note that the portable version assumes that you have some basic packages for graphical systems already installed as it is not a perfect standalone version.
-It should however run on most systems.

 ## Docker container

 XPipe is a desktop application first and foremost.
 It requires a full desktop environment to function with various installed applications such as terminals, editors, shells, CLI tools, and more.
 So there is no true web-based interface for XPipe.

 Since it might make sense however to access your XPipe environment from the web, there is also a so-called webtop docker container image for XPipe.
 [XPipe Webtop](https://github.com/xpipe-io/xpipe-webtop) is a web-based desktop environment that can be run in a container and accessed from a browser via KasmVNC.
 The desktop environment comes with XPipe and various terminals and editors preinstalled and configured.
+This image is also available for Kasm Workspaces in the [XPipe Kasm Registry](https://github.com/xpipe-io/kasm-registry).

 # Further information